knownasilya/battle-chess/README.md

 Alternate take on chess.
 Run `yarn logux` and `yarn start`

 Test multiplayer by adding `?<yourname>` to the url bar.
 And have someone do the same with the same room but another username.
-No auth yet.

 ## Prerequisites